-The Grid Modelling Guidelines document provides the Statement the detailed requirements for expressing LTDS grid model data shall encompassin CIM.
+The Grid Modelling Guidelines document provides the detailed requirements for expressing LTDS grid model data in CIM.
 It specifies what distribution grid equipment is to be described by LTDS grid model data and which CIM constructs are to be used to supply and organise the data.

-The topics covered by the following profiles groups: Grid Modelling Guidelines include:
+The topics covered by the Grid Modelling Guidelines include: